Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 ## Mastery Properties Description

-The Mastery Properties are divided into two groupsL PHB'24 & Homebrew.
+The Mastery Properties are divided into two groups PHB'24 & Homebrew.

 ## PHB'24

+The following Mastery properties are lined in PHB'24

 ---